python/devguide/developer-workflow/development-cycle.rst

 Being in beta can be viewed much like being in RC_ but without the extra overhead of needing commit reviews.

-Please see the note in the `In-development (main) branch`_ section above for new information about the creation of the 3.5 maintenance branch during beta.

 .. _rc: